 If you’re feeling the heat after your morning stroll of Nelson’s historic downtown, rent a paddleboard from Nelson Paddleboard and Kayak Rentals to cool off and enjoy the city’s sandy beaches.

 Stay: Cool, modern euro-style twist to old school building, check-in to Nelson’s The Adventure Hotel.
 This place offers great value and a variety of room styles.

 When in Kaslo, book your stay in advance at The Sentinel, a retreat featuring 10 custom rooms.
 It boasts 700 feet of waterfront on Kootenay Lake, for post-drive swims surrounded by beautiful massive cedars.

-Spray in the face.
-Whitewater fun in Fernie and Kimberley, British Columbia
+Road trips from Calgary – Whitewater fun in Fernie and Kimberley, British Columbia

 Fernie is home to cold water, hot summer and warm smiles.
 Throw in some whitewater action and you have automatic happiness for everyone in your crew.
 Be sure to book Canyon Raft Company for a private raft and choose the Elk River, hitting the famed Canyon section.
 You’ll find some fun and pushy rapids, while the adventure seeker in your bunch can ask about cliff diving.